-Ou was officially denied entry into the US, and he says the officers recommended that he not try to enter again.
+Ou was officially denied entry into the US by border agents, and he says they recommended that he not try to enter again.
 It’s still unclear what the official reason was for denying him entry.

 As the ACLU has documented in detail, the US watch lists that prevent all sorts of people from entering the country are a due process-free nightmare, in which everything is kept secret from those affected and often there is no meaningful way to challenge it.
 Ou’s case is particularly egregious, given that it should have been obvious to US authorities that he was a journalist who was attempting to protect his sources.
 (This is not the first time this has happened to a journalist, either.)

 The ACLU is also representing Ou.
 ACLU staff attorney Hugh Handeyside said: “Ed’s experience is yet another sign that the government is exceeding its power and using the border as a dragnet to gather intelligence on innocent people.
 Targeting journalists for these kinds of abusive border searches can prevent important reporting on government activities and weaken public discourse.”